 - R.E.R.B.
 [2:59]

-Having the track produced by Glitter Band producer John Hudson, who by 1980 was working closely with Midge Ure and various New Romantics who were building a technological structure on the foundations of Glam Rock made absolutely perfect sense.
+Having the A-side produced by Glitter Band producer John Hudson, who by 1980 was working closely with Midge Ure and various New Romantics who were building a technological structure on the foundations of Glam Rock made absolutely perfect sense.
 After all, it was an early hit for the Glitter Band to start with.
 Though the lyrics sound like grooming in the #metoo era!
 Thank goodness we ignore the lyrics and focus on the sound.

 With drummers Richard James Burgess of of Landscape and Rusty Egan of Visage contributing to this single, it certainly didn’t want for rhythmic power!
 Its pulsating synthesizers were fat and powerful while sibilant whorls of white noise added pneumatic percussive force to the synthetic glitterstomp.
-The synthetic drum fills really give this song a kick that makes me want to work up a sweat.
+The synthetic drum fills really gave this song a kick that makes me want to work up a sweat.

 There’s little melody here save for the toplines of the vocals and the catlike, portamento synth yowling in response to the beat.
 The rhythm is the lead here.
 Even the backing vocals, consisting of the ladies singing “comin’ at ‘chaaaaaaa…” function like high-hats of sibilance in the song.
 The middle eight dropped out the synths for the beat to strut like “Rock + Roll [part 2]” for a few bars before ramping up the intensity into the red zone with a screamed “angel faaaaaaace!!!” and a bass synth swell that would knock the walls down half a beat behind it.
 When it ended on a reverbed Simmons prototype that Burgess had in his bag of tricks, it was a statement.
 And that statement was: “play me again, immediately!”

 The B-side, “R.E.R.B.,” was only different in that it was an instrumental track written/performed/produced by Burgess and Egan.
+Named with their initials!
 But it slotted right into the A-side anyway!
 What sounded like the same BPM tempo coming from the glittering heart of Glam Rock, but more stripped down than the A-side was.
 This beast was lean and hard.
 Relentless.
 The bass synths and the drum track pummeled the listeners long their swift trajectory while the brittle high notes of electric piano, inhumanly echoed with delay added crystal tension to the track that was finally broken by tattoos of Simmons Drums.

 Underneath it all was a sustained choral patch that got the spotlight in the middle eight as it began to modulate; turning from synthetic voices to approaching synthetic horns.
 Then there was the scantest of a string patch to better stay out of the way of the beat colossus while the decadent tinkling ivories of a Fender Rhodes added the slightest of textures in the coda.
 It was easy to see how this one became dance floor fodder in its own right, but really… both songs traded in the kind of MoroderMotorik Europulse that gave them a mutant strain of “I Feel Love’s” famous juddering energy.
 Albeit with a harder, more masculine feel.